Join my community and receive my free ebook! Subscribe now >>

 Before taking your measurement you should be completely relaxed, both mentally and physically.
 All your muscles should be as relaxed as possible and you should not be talking.

 You should carefully read all the instruction provided in the kit.
-Most wrist blood pressure monitors are similar, and for consistency, check your pressure at the same time daily.
+Most blood pressure monitors are similar, and for consistency, check your pressure at the same time daily.

 I suggest you do not take your medication just before taking your blood pressure reading as the readings may not be your true blood pressure numbers.